catherineloesch/project4-react-frontend/README.md

 ```

-I `authenticateUser` function for all the protected routes i.e. routes that should only be accessible with a valid token.
+I incorporated the `authenticateUser` function for all the protected routes i.e. routes that should only be accessible with a valid token.
 If the `authenticateUser` returns `true` the user can proceed to the requested page.
 If the `authenticateUser` function returns `false` the user is redirected to the login page:

 ```Javascript